cardano-foundation/cf-identity-wallet/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing & Validation

-- [ ] This PR has been tested/validated in ios, andriod and desktop.
+- [ ] This PR has been tested/validated in IOS, Android and browser.
 - [ ] The code has been tested locally with test coverage match expectations.
 - [ ] Added new Unit/Component testing (if relevant).